claudiomarpda/FileAnalytics/README.md

 The design was chosen for extensibility and single responsibility considering different file location and supported files.
 The parsing strategy makes it easy to add a new parsing algorithm according to its extension.
 In case of different statistic results, abstractions could be created for the return type.
+Class diagram can be found in the _design_ directory.

 ### Classes